hiendaothe/Voting-System-in-Corporate-Governance/README.md

 # Voting-System-in-Corporate-Governance
-Software architecture in the large: towards Web 3.0 project
+This is a group report for the Software architecture in the large: towards Web 3.0 course.